vhscom/after-dark/docs/content/_index.md

   license = "agpl-3.0-or-later"
 [[spotlight]]
   name = "workflow"
+  title = "Developer Focused"
-  title = "Streamlined Workflow" description = "Develop and publish websites cross-platform using a <strong>single codebase</strong> with just <strong>one dependency</strong> and capabilities designed to make you more productive:" icon = "options"
+  description = "Develop and publish websites cross-platform using a <strong>single codebase</strong> with just <strong>one dependency</strong> and capabilities designed to make you more productive:" icon = "code"
 [[spotlight]]
   name = "speed"
   title = "Incredibly Fast"